HsiangHung/Machine_Learning_Note/Bayesian_&_MCMC/README.md

 [A Zero-Math Introduction to Markov Chain Monte Carlo Methods]: https://towardsdatascience.com/a-zero-math-introduction-to-markov-chain-monte-carlo-methods-dcba889e0c50
 [[Ben Shaver] A Zero-Math Introduction to Markov Chain Monte Carlo Methods](https://towardsdatascience.com/a-zero-math-introduction-to-markov-chain-monte-carlo-methods-dcba889e0c50)

+[How to derive the likelihood function for binomial distribution for parameter estimation?]: https://stats.stackexchange.com/questions/181035/how-to-derive-the-likelihood-function-for-binomial-distribution-for-parameter-es
+[[Cross Validate: How to derive the likelihood function for binomial distribution for parameter estimation?]
+How to derive the likelihood function for binomial distribution for parameter estimation?](https://stats.stackexchange.com/questions/181035/how-to-derive-the-likelihood-function-for-binomial-distribution-for-parameter-es)

 [MLE, MAP, AND NAIVE BAYES]: https://www.cs.cmu.edu/~tom/10601_sp08/slides/recitation-mle-nb.pdf